NVIDIA/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 Explanation:

 * **Docker**: The first line runs a Docker container in detached mode (`-d`), uses all available GPUs for the container (``--gpus all``), and maps it to port 8888.
-* **Volume Mapping**: Maps host directory into the home directory of the container.
+* **Volume Mapping**: The second line (`-v`) mounts the host directory into the home directory of the container.
-* **JupyterLab Command**: Customizable command line which allows root access (``--allow-root``), binding to all IP addresses on the specified port (``--ip=* --port=8888``), disables browser launch (``--no-browser``) and token authentication requirements (``--NotebookApp.token``), shows hidden files by setting (``.allow_hidden=True``), and sets the starting working directory to ``/workspace/bionemo``.
+* **JupyterLab Command**: The third, fourth, and fifth lines contain a customizable command to launch JupyterLab inside the container.
+The command shown here allows root access (``--allow-root``), allows binding to all IP addresses on the specified port (``--ip=* --port=8888``), disables browser launch (``--no-browser``) and token authentication requirements (``--NotebookApp.token``), shows hidden files by setting (``.allow_hidden=True``), and sets the starting working directory to ``/workspace/bionemo``.

 ## Running the Container in the Cloud through Major CSPs

 ### Launch Instance Through NVIDIA VMI

 The BioNeMo Framework container is supported on cloud-based GPU instances through the **NVIDIA GPU-Optimized Virtual Machine Image (VMI)**, available for [AWS](https://aws.amazon.com/marketplace/pp/prodview-7ikjtg3um26wq#pdp-pricing), [GCP](https://console.cloud.google.com/marketplace/product/nvidia-ngc-public/nvidia-gpu-optimized-vmi), [Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/nvidia.ngc_azure_17_11?tab=overview), and [OCI](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/165104541).
 NVIDIA VMIs are built on Ubuntu and provide a standardized operating system environment across clouds for running NVIDIA GPU-accelerated software.
 They are pre-configured with software dependencies such as NVIDIA GPU drivers, Docker, and the NVIDIA Container Toolkit.
-More details about NVIDIA VMIs can be found [here](https://catalog.ngc.nvidia.com/orgs/nvidia/collections/nvidia_vmi).
+More details about NVIDIA VMIs can be found in the [NGC Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/collections/nvidia_vmi).

 The general steps below should be adapted according to the CSP:
 1. Launch a GPU instance running the NVIDIA GPU-Optimized VMI (e.g. AWS EC2).